ava-labs/avalanche-docs/docs/subnets/create-a-simple-rust-vm.md

 #### `timestampvm.lastAccepted`

-Returns the Id of the last accepted block.
+Returns the ID of the last accepted block.

 ```sh
 curl -X POST --data '{